Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Non-repudiation
 D. Private key

 Hashing provides integrity for digital signatures and other data.
 A digital signature is a hash of the message encrypted with the sender's private key, but the encryption doesn't provide integrity.
-The digital signature is
+The digital signature provides non-repudiation, but non-repudiation does not provide integrity.
+The private and public key are both needed, but the private key does no provide integrity.

+6 A is correct
+A developer is creating an application that will encrypt and decrypt data on mobile devices.
+These devices don’t have a lot of processing power.
+Which of the following cryptographic methods has the LEAST overhead and can provide encryption for these mobile devices?
+A. Elliptic curve cryptography
+B. Perfect forward secrecy
+C. Salting
+D. Digital signatures

+Elliptic curve cryptography has minimal over head and is often used with mobile devices for encryption.